qualityshepherd/brine/posts/of_yarn_and_bone.md

 ### REFLECTIONS

-At the end of each session, go around the table and reflect on each of the characters, one by one.
-Did the character earn a new Name (up to six)?
-Has one of their `Names` changed?
-Comments on the state of the game may also be discussed.
+At the end of each session, go around the table and reflect on each of the characters in turn.
+Have they earned a new `Name` (up to six)—or let an old one go?
+You may also reflect on how the story or the world has changed.

+- Have your `Names` changed, or has a new one been claimed?
-- Did you act against one of your `Names`?
+- Did your deeds honor your `Names`, or defy them?
-- Did the world change because of you?
-- How might the world remember you?
+- How does the world see you now?

+When it feels right, grant your character a new `Name`, or let one be forgotten.

 ### GM MUSINGS